 With a touch screen added to the simple layout of the eTrex, the Touch 35 is pretty easy to figure out.
 After powering up, the unit offers a selection of different activities to choose from, which determines the layout offered.
 When on, the power button doubles as a menu button, and the touch screen otherwise reacts like a smartphone.

-The display is 160 x 240 pixels on a three-inch screen, which is about half the display as opposed to a 240 x 400-pixel screen on the Oregon 700.
-Still, the display is adequate for pretty much any activity and is still quite readable in direct sunlight.
+The display is 160 x 240 pixels on a three-inch screen, which is about half the display of other, larger models.
+Still, the Touch 35 is adequate for pretty much any activity and is still quite readable in direct sunlight.
 The screen dims automatically after several seconds to prolong battery life.
 We hope that in the future the screen is expanded on the face of the unit, as there are already no buttons taking up any room.

 Weight and Size

-While it is a useful little unit, $299 is a bit steep for something that tries to bridge two different unit styles.
-If you like the simplicity of the eTrex series, an eTrex 20x is $100 cheaper.
-If you like the touch screen, it is on the cheaper side, but we don't think that a touch screen is worth the extra $50-100 for an otherwise simpler unit.
+While it is a useful little unit, the price is a bit steep for something that tries to bridge two different unit styles.
+If you like the simplicity of the eTrex series, other models are much cheaper.
+But if you like the touch screen, it is certainly a price-point option — but we don't think that a touch screen is worth the extra cost for an otherwise simple unit.

-While this is a useful little unit and the highest end of the eTrex series, we aren't sure that the touch screen adds much to the otherwise compact eTrex model beyond price.
+While this is a useful little unit and the highest end of the eTrex series, we aren't sure that the touch screen adds much — other than price — to the compact eTrex Touch 35.
 We think that it does work well, and the compass and barometric sensors are nice additions to the lightweight package.
-This is a bridge model, incorporating the small size of the eTrex line with the higher functionality of the Oregon 700 or Montana 680.
+This is a bridge model, incorporating the small size of the eTrex line with the higher functionality found in the Oregon and Montana series.
 However, we think that most users would slide one way or the other on the lightweight to highly capable spectrum, and this device falls in the middle.